SEARCH RFS:

 But, if you’re generally healthy, glutamine supplements won’t make your immune system bulletproof.

-This study found 30 grams/day of glutamine powder for six weeks significantly improved fasting blood glucose levels in type-2 diabetics.
+This study found that 30 grams/day of glutamine powder for six weeks significantly improved fasting blood glucose levels in type-2 diabetics.
 It also improved glycated hemoglobin (HbA1c) – a marker of long-term blood sugar control.
-The glutamine group also dropped body fat and reduced their waist circumference.

-However, this was just one small study, and the dose was significantly higher than is typically recommended.
+However, this was just one small study, and the dose was significantly higher than is recommended.

 Can I Get Glutamine from Food?